KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

       <td>Yes</td>
       <td>Number</td>
       <td>
 The minimum length of the user's response message.
-Requires that this path is a `TEXT_INPUT`.
+Requires that this step is a `TEXT_INPUT`.
       </td>
     </tr>
   </tbody>